Case Study: The Olivin

 Reduced CO2 emissions by 30%

-Efficient Frame Configuration
+Frame Configuration

 Sustainalbe Materials

-• Possessed CE certification
+• CE certification in place

 Design and Installation

-By incorporating CO₂ reduction strategies and pioneering the reuse of structural materials, UPB and Skanska are setting new industry standards.
+By implementing CO₂ reduction strategies and pioneering the reuse of structural materials, UPB and Skanska are setting new industry standards.
 While challenges remain, the project continues to evolve, reinforcing its status as a benchmark for environmentally responsible construction.

 Contact us